Paul-Ortiz/object-detection-in-urban-environment/README.md

 | batch_size: | 8 | 8 | 8 |

 **data_augmentation_options:** random_crop_image, random_horizontal_flip and random_scale_crop_and_pad_to_square.

+**The selection of these models** was made based on their computational load and mAP characteristics.
+The EfficientDet D1 model is the one with the best precision of the selected models.
+However, in reference to the execution time the SSD MobileNet V2 FPNLite model has better performance due to its smaller size and low computational load of the three models presented.
+It's a good choice for real-time or resource-constrained applications.
+Faster R-CNN ResNet50 V1 is two-stage model, this causes a greater computational load and an increase in execution time, this model is selected with the purpose of establishing a comparison of results only, since for the application in autonomous vehicles it is not the most suitable model.

 ## 4. Results with score greater than 60%